gottipati/wbc_segmentation/README.md

 * __capstone_project_report.pdf__ file describes the project architecture and implementation details
 * __wbc_segmentation.pdf__ and .html files for representation purpose for jupyter notebook

-__Please see the Jupyter notebook wbc_segmentation.ipynb for instructions to running the project.
+__Please see the Jupyter notebook wbc_segmentation.ipynb for instructions to running the project__

-Please find below images, the model returned after predicting masks for the test set.

-![test][image2]
-![predicted_mask][image3]

-The first image showing the test image with white blood cells (blue area) and red blood cells (whitearea) cells.
-The second image showing predicted mask with white blood cells (white area).